 Conducted 62 focused environmental assessments.

 Our commitment to environmental responsibility extends deep into our supply chain.
-Even when local regulations are less stringent than our Supplier Code of Conduct, we expect our suppliers to go above and beyond the law to protect their local communities and minimize impact to the environment.
-Suppliers must uphold all of our environmental standards — including hazardous waste management, wastewater management, stormwater management, air emissions management and boundary noise management — wherever Apple products are made.
+Even when local regulations are less stringent than our Supplier Code of Conduct, we expect our suppliers to go above and beyond the law to protect their local communities and minimise impact to the environment.
+Suppliers must uphold all our environmental standards — including hazardous waste management, wastewater management, stormwater management, air emissions management and boundary noise management — wherever Apple products are made.

 Once we identify risks or problems, we conduct a further in-depth environmental assessment.
-In 2013, we conducted 62 assessments, which consisted of analyzing historical issues, taking environmental samples of things like discharge water and sediment, gathering information and uncovering violations of Apple’s Code of Conduct.
+In 2013, we conducted 62 assessments, which consisted of analysing historical issues, taking environmental samples of things like discharge water and sediment, gathering information and uncovering violations of Apple’s Code of Conduct.
 We take any findings and violations through our corrective action process, then verify them for remediation by third-party auditors and as needed by environmental NGOs in China.

 Fresh water is a precious resource, and it is everyone’s responsibility to preserve and limit its use.
 Some manufacturing processes within Apple’s supply chain use larger amounts of water than others.
-To make sure our suppliers are part of the solution to preserve this resource, Apple instituted the Clean Water Program to help reduce water usage, promote water recycling and prevent illegal water pollution within our supply chain.
+To make sure our suppliers are part of the solution to preserve this resource, Apple instituted the Clean Water Programme to help reduce water usage, promote water recycling and prevent illegal water pollution within our supply chain.

 We targeted suppliers that are manufacturing product parts known to consume larger amounts of water.
 These included suppliers of printed circuit boards (PCBs), enclosures, cover glass, packaging, printing and some electrical board suppliers.
-Thirteen water-intensive sites — which collectively consume more than 41 million cubic metres of water per year — became the pilot facilities for our Clean Water Program in 2013.
+Thirteen water-intensive sites — which collectively consume more than 41 million cubic metres of water per year — became the pilot facilities for our Clean Water Programme in 2013.

 After our in-depth evaluation, we score the supplier on categories including water usage; wastewater management; wastewater treatment facility operation, maintenance, performance and monitoring; stormwater management; and hazardous waste management.
 Depending on improvement needs, we give the supplier specific remediation actions to work on with our team and third-party technical consultants.